Pavlovich4/ptoast/README.md

-ptoast is a light weight Javascript package for toast notification using tailwindcss
+toastme is a light weight Javascript package for toast notification using tailwindcss

 ## Requirements
 - Node 16.x+